awsdocs/amazon-workmail-administration-guide/doc_source/access-rules.md

 1. Choose **Save changes**\.

 **Important**
-When you change an access rule, the affected mailboxes can take five minutes to follow the updated rule, and clients that access the affected mailboxes may show inconsistent behavior during that time\.
-However, you immediately see correct behavior when you test rules\.
+When you change an access rule, the affected mailboxes can take five minutes to follow the updated rule\.
+Clients that access the affected mailboxes may show inconsistent behavior during that time\.
+However, you will immediately see correct behavior when you test your rules\.
 For more information about testing rules, see the steps in the next section\.

 ## Testing access control rules<a name="test-acr"></a>